A total of 11 mines located in the upper Ani River basin are collectively called "Ani Mine" and produced gold, silver, and copper ores.

 Besides the discovery and development of ore deposits, various initiatives increased production in the early 20th century, which included expansion of smelting equipment, construction of power plants and beneficiation plants, and the installation of steel rails.

-In 1917, the mine employed 3,560 miners, producing 50,319 tonnes of crude ore and 1,307 tonnes of crude copper.
+In 1917, the mine employed 3,560 miners, producing 50,319 tonnes of crude ore, 14,069 tonnes of copper concentrate, and 1,307 tonnes of crude copper.

 The crude copper was transported by cargo ships known as "Kitamae-Bune" from Noshiro Port.